Contact Allie Fennema at 796-3367 or firstname.lastname@example.org

 Gift of Hope

-Monthly, Second and Fourth Mondays, 6-8pm
+Normally meets year-round, monthly, on the Second and Fourth Mondays, 6-8pm

 Contact: Carole Aardsma